September marks the back-to-school period for many children across the UK and the end of six weeks of holiday time for parents.

-Watch a film on the watchlist, get a bubble bath or read that book that’s been sat on the bookshelf, anything you would enjoy.
+Watch a film on the watchlist, get a bubble bath or read that book that’s been sitting on the bookshelf, anything you would enjoy.

-Depending on the individual situation and circumstances, it can be hard to take time off and do whatever is on that wish list.
+Depending on the individual situation and circumstances, taking time off and doing whatever is on that wish list can be challenging.

-But, that does not mean that feelings should be bottled up and left for another day.
-The small act of acknowledging stress and living in the moment is a mindfulness technique and can help limit the impact stress can have on the body.
+But that does not mean feelings should be bottled up and left for another day.
+The small act of acknowledging stress and living in the moment is a mindfulness technique that can help limit stress’s impact on the body.

 It allows the mind to accept stress, acknowledge that this needs to be tackled and sort this back into the mind to be dealt with healthily at the appropriate time.